fazpu/angular-swagger/README.md

 ### Interfaces
 - request and response interfaces are created

-### Forms services for the PUT and POST methods
-- forms can be created by merely importing a service and using it in HTML templates (see below)

 ### NGRX modules for endpoints (optional)
 - so that the server responses can be reached in the redux store
 - requests can be triggered by dispatching an action